oktadev/jhipster-microservices-example/TUTORIAL.md

 JHipster is one of those open-source projects you stumble upon and immediately think, "`Of course!`" It combines three very successful frameworks in web development: Bootstrap, Angular, and Spring Boot.
 Bootstrap was one of the first dominant web-component frameworks.
 Its largest appeal was that it only required a bit of HTML and it worked!
-All the efforts we made in the Java community to develop web components were shown a better path by Bootstrap.
+Bootstrap showed many in the Java community how to develop components for the web.
 It leveled the playing field in HTML/CSS development, much like Apple's Human Interface Guidelines did for iOS apps.

 At its core, JHipster is a [Yeoman](http://yeoman.io/) generator.
 Yeoman is a code generator that you run with a `yo` command to generate complete applications or useful pieces of an application.
 Yeoman generators promote what the Yeoman